 - Performs other duties, as necessary to improve the functioning of the Veterinary Services Department and the Society as a whole.

 JOB RELATED AND ESSENTIAL QUALIFICATIONS:

 - Obtain and maintain licenses and/or permits required by state law and the agency.

 - Maintain a high level of animal health & sanitation.

 - Successfully detect symptoms of sickness in animals and efficiently monitor the animals for continued health on a regular basis to maintain a high level of animal health & sanitation.

 - Work with and restrain animals of all sizes.

-- Prepare written reports and maintain an efficient records system.
+- Prepare written reports and maintain records as required.